-1. Place the water, chicken, dried mushrooms, ginger and scallions in a large pot and bring to a boil.
-Reduce the heat to low, then simmer for 1½ hours, skimming the surface periodically to remove any impurities (foam).
+1. Place the water, chicken, dried mushrooms, ginger and green onions in a large pot and bring to a boil.
+Reduce the heat to low and simmer for 1½ hours, skimming the surface periodically to remove any impurities (foam).
 Add fresh water to the pot as needed to keep the liquid level constant.

-2. After one hour of simmering, extract the mushrooms from the pot and allow them to cool a bit.
+2. After one hour of simmering, extract the mushrooms from the pot and let them cool a bit.
 Remove and discard their stems, then slice the mushroom caps thinly.
-Set them aside - they will be used later as garnish.
+Set them aside to use later as garnish.

 3. Add the rice wine or sake and 2 teaspoons salt, then simmer the broth for another 30 minutes.
-Stir, taste, and season with additional salt if needed.
+Stir, taste, and add more salt if needed.

-4. Remove the chicken parts from the soup.
-Strain the broth through a fine mesh strainer, discarding the scallions and ginger.
-Skim to remove excess fat from the broth.
+4. Remove the chicken parts from the broth, then strain it through a fine mesh strainer, discarding the onions and ginger.
+Skim to remove excess fat, then return the broth to a simmer.

 5. 15 minutes before serving, add the quartered bok choy (if using) to the simmering broth and cook until crisp-tender.
 When serving the broth, top each soup bowl with 1 or 2 pieces of bok choy and a few reserved mushroom slices.